 Ghost Shrimps Can Get Predatory

-Despite being a peaceful animal, ghost shrimps can develop predator instinct and attack other shrimps.
+Despite being a peaceful animals, ghost shrimps can develop predator instincts and attack other shrimps.
 Ghost shrimp are also a cannibal and will eat their offspring if there’s not enough food in the tank.
 Amano, in retrospect, does not show such instincts.

 This is the reason ghost shrimps are used as feeder fish.

-The fact that Amano shrimp are used for cleaning tank also makes it relatively expensive than Ghost shrimp.
+The fact that amano shrimp are used for cleaning tanks also makes them relatively more expensive than ghost shrimp.

 You can get Amano shrimp anywhere from $2 to $5 per shrimp, whereas Ghost shrimp is sold in a troupe and cost much less than Amano shrimp.
 So Ghost shrimp are used as feeder fish.